Cospectral graphs obtained by edge deletion: Introduction

-For a concrete example, by use of a strongly regular graph with parameters $(25, 12, 5, 6)$, we obtain a family of 150 graphs which are pairwise non-isomorphic, such that any two graphs are cospectral with cospectral complements with respect to $A$, $L$, $S$ and $N$.
+For a concrete example, there exists a strongly regular graph $X$ with 150 edges and parameters $(25, 12, 5, 6)$, such that all the 150 graphs obtained by deleting an edge from $X$ are pairwise non-isomorphic and pairwise cospectral with respect to the adjacency matrix $A$, the Laplacian matrix $L$, the unsigned Laplacian $S$, and the normalized Laplacian $N$ (here $X_1=X_2=X$).
+The complements of these 150 graphs are also cospectral with respect to these four matrices.

 We discuss some related earlier results.
 In \cite{GodsilMcKay1982}, Godsil and McKay gave several constructions for adjacency cospectral graphs.
-Dutta constructed unsigned Laplacian cospectral graphs in \cite{unsignedLcos2020} and Butler \cite{ButleradjnorL} constructs graphs that are cospectral with respect to adjacency matrix and normalized Laplacian matrix.
-In \cite[Corollary 1.1]{butler2022complements}, Butler et al.~construct graphs that are cospectral with respect to adjacency matrix, Laplacian, unsigned and normalized Laplacian matrices.
-In \cite[Theorem~4.1]{WangLiLu}, Wang et al.~give a construction of pairs of graphs cospectral for all four matrices.
+Dalf\'o, van Dam and Fiol \cite{DvF2012} constructed adjacency cospectral graphs by considering perturbations of almost distance-regular graphs.
+The perturbations include vertex deletion, edge deletion, amalgamating vertices, and adding pendant vertices.
+Some of our results on adjacency cospectrality of graphs overlap with the results by Dalf\'o et al.~\cite{DvF2012}.
+Dutta constructed unsigned Laplacian cospectral graphs in \cite{unsignedLcos2020} and Butler \cite{ButleradjnorL} constructed graphs that are cospectral with respect to adjacency matrix and normalized Laplacian matrix.
+In \cite[Corollary 1.1]{butler2022complements}, Butler et al.~constructed graphs that are cospectral with respect to adjacency matrix, Laplacian, unsigned and normalized Laplacian matrices: Let $H_1$ and $H_2$ be two regular cospectral graphs, then for any rooted graph $G$, the rooted products $H_1\circ G$ and $H_2\circ G$ are cospectral with respect to the four matrices.
+In \cite[Theorem~4.1]{WangLiLu}, Wang et al.~gave a construction of pairs of graphs cospectral with respect to all the four matrices, by using a special case of Godsil-McKay switching.

-Let $\Delta(X)$ denote the distance matrix of that graph $X$, and let $\comp{X}$ denote the complement of $X$.
+Let $\Delta(X)$ denote the distance matrix of a graph $X$, and let $\comp{X}$ denote the complement of $X$.
 In 1977, McKay \cite{McKaycostree} constructed pairs of non-isomorphic trees that are not distinguished by the spectrum of $A(T)$, $A(\comp{T})$, $L(T)$, $S(T)$ and $\Delta(T)$.
 (His full list of matrices is longer.)
-Osborne \cite[Theorem~3.3.2]{Osborne} constructs pairs of trees that are not distinguished by the spectrum of $A(T)$, $A(\comp{T})$, $L(T)$, $S(T)$, and $N(T)$.
+Osborne \cite[Theorem~3.3.2]{Osborne} constructed pairs of trees that are not distinguished by the spectrum of $A(T)$, $A(\comp{T})$, $L(T)$, $S(T)$, and $N(T)$.